zarusz/SlimMessageBus/docs/intro.md

 In the case of request (or reponse) message, the SMB implementation needs to pass additional metadata information to make the request-response work (correlate response with a pending request, pass error message back to sender, etc).
 For majority of the transport providers SMB leverages the native message headers of the underlying transport (when the transport supports it).
 In the transports that do not natively support headers (e.g. Redis) each request (or response) message is wrapped by SMB into a special envelope which makes the implementation transport provider agnostic (see type `MessageWithHeaders`).

 When header emulation is taking place, SMB uses a wrapper envelope that is binary and should be fast.
-See the [`MessageWithHeadersSerializer`](https://github.com/zarusz/SlimMessageBus/blob/master/src/SlimMessageBus.Host/RequestResponse/MessageWithHeadersSerializer.cs) for low level details.
+See the [`MessageWithHeadersSerializer`](https://github.com/zarusz/SlimMessageBus/blob/master/src/SlimMessageBus.Host/RequestResponse/MessageWithHeadersSerializer.cs) for low level details (or if you want to serialize the wrapper in a different way).

 The request contains headers:

-* `RequestId`, so that the request sender can correlate the arriving responses.
+* `RequestId` (string) so that the request sender can correlate the arriving responses.
-* `Expires` which is a datetime (UTC, in epoch) of when the request message (expires on).
+* `Expires` (long) which is a datetime (8 bytes long type, UTC, expressed in unix epoch) of when the request message (expires on).
-* `ReplyTo` topic/queue name, so that the service handling the request knows where to send back the response.
+* `ReplyTo` (string) topic/queue name, so that the service handling the request knows where to send back the response.
 * The body of the request message (serialized using the chosen serialization provider).

 The response contains headers:

-* `RequestId`, so that the request sender can correlate the arriving responses.
+* `RequestId` (string) so that the request sender can correlate the arriving responses.
-* `Error` message, in case the request message processing failed (so that we can fail fast and know the particular error).
+* `Error` (string) message, in case the request message processing failed (so that we can fail fast and know the particular error).

 ### Produce request message